 FICO Is About To Change Credit Scores.
-Should You Worry?
+Here's Why It Matters

 Why does that matter?

 Let's let's say you pay off all your credit cards with a personal loan.
 Under the old system, your credit score might go up.
-But under the new approach, FICO will look back over a period of time — as far as two years — to see whether you've used the loan to reduce your high-interest credit card debt, or whether you're using plastic as much as before, running up new revolving balances, and falling deeper into debt.
+But under the new approach, FICO will look back over a period of time — as far as two years — to see whether you've used the loan to reduce your high-interest credit card debt or whether you're using plastic as much as before, running up new revolving balances and falling deeper into debt.

 "What we find is that potentially that consumer's credit file carries more risk than what was apparent," Gaskin says.

-If your finances are in good shape, and you already have a good credit score, you're likely to see your score improve, she says.
+If your finances are in good shape and you already have a good credit score, you're likely to see your score improve, she says.
 But Gaskin says those whose scores will decline are typically people in the lower FICO score range, about 580 and below.
-(FICO scores range from 300-850.)
+(FICO scores range from 300 to 850.)

 That's not good news for people who are struggling financially, says Marisabel Torres with the Center for Responsible Lending.
-"It sounds like we're penalizing people for getting into a bad situation," she says.
+"It sounds like we're penalizing people for getting into a bad situation."

 Torres says people who already have low scores are most likely to see their scores go even lower — and that will worsen inequities in the credit system.
 With personal loans, people with good credit can qualify for good terms.
 But Torres says predatory lenders charge people with lower incomes very high interest rates.